 In this paper, the design and implementation of a protocol composition framework for Jgroup/ARM has been presented.
 The main feature is the direct communication between protocol modules, saving costly processing in intermediate modules.
 It also supports dynamic construction of protocol compositions based on a simple configuration file.
-A future project aims to provide support for runtime adaption and to redesign the system into a generic protocol composition framework that can be used by other middleware platforms as well, and not restricted to group communication toolkits.
-Another future project involves evaluating and comparing the cost of vertically stacked protocols using Appia [10], Cactus [6] and JavaGroups [3] vs. Jgroup/ARM protocol compositions.
+The protocol composition problem seems to lend itself nicely to new ideas from aspect-oriented programming and annotations, and we aim to pursue these topics in future work.